When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Great for Practicality

-Those pieces include several gears that can be twisted into the pegboard — an excellent tool for teaching cause and effect.
-This set is recommended for children ages 3 years and up.
+It features smart storage solutions to keep the 32 included pieces organized.
+The set includes gears, screws, and bolts that attach directly to the workbench surface, acting as an excellent tool for teaching cause and effect.
+It is recommended for children ages 3 years and up.

 Pros